Our technology spans the patient journey to streamline processes and connect physicians, no matter where they are.

 The toll on radiologist well-being is perhaps the most obvious effect of burnout, with higher risks of depression, substance abuse and suicide.
 Unfortunately, the fallout only extends from there.

-When burnout causes physicians to leave their jobs, balance sheets suffer.
-The same Harvard report cites estimated lost revenue of $990,000 per departed FTE physician and a $500,000 to $1 million cost for recruiting and replacing a physician.
+Costs of physician departure: When burnout causes physicians to leave their jobs, balance sheets suffer.
+The same Harvard report cites:

-The economic toll adds up quickly for healthcare organizations already fretting about the bottom line.
-According to a 2019 study published in the Annals of Internal Medicine, burnout-associated costs related to physician turnover and reduction of clinical hours were estimated – by a “conservative” model – at a staggering $4.6 billion annually, in the United States alone.[7]
+Total national cost: The economic toll adds up quickly for healthcare organizations already fretting about the bottom line.
+According to a 2019 study published in the Annals of Internal Medicine, burnout-associated costs related to physician turnover and reduction of clinical hours were estimated—by a “conservative” model—at a staggering $4.6 billion annually, in the United States alone.

 Many view the increasingly pervasive issue of physician burnout as a public health crisis, as declared by the Harvard report.
 The authors warn that the consequences will become even more severe if action is not taken.